ms/buildtogether.tech/security/index.md

 *Part of this material is adapted from <cite>Smalls2021</cite>.*

-<span class="fixme">late-stage capitalism as a security risk https://github.com/gvwilson/buildtogether.tech/issues/25 https://www.schneier.com/blog/archives/2021/03/national-security-risks-of-late-stage-capitalism.html</span>

-We can't rely on companies, universities, and other institutions to protect us from online threats, for the simple reason that nothing happens to them if they don't.
-Instead, much of what we are forced to go through is <span g="security_theater">security theater</span> intended to make us believe something is being done rather than to actually make us safer.
-For example, forcing people to change passwords every three months encourages people to choose memorable (and therefore easy-to-guess) passwords.
-Random searches of backpacks and bags at the entrance to the subway is another, since it's hard to imagine that a would-be attacker wouldn't just go to another entrance.
+We can't rely on companies, universities, and other institutions to protect us from online threats: nothing happens to them if they don't, and in fact their business models are designed to put the cost of security failures on users
+<cite>Schneier2021</cite>.
+As a result, much of what we are forced to go through
+is <span g="security_theater" i="security theater">security theater</span>
+intended to make us believe something is being done rather than to actually make us safer: forcing people to change passwords every three months encourages people to choose memorable (and therefore easy-to-guess) passwords, while all that random searches of backpacks and bags at the entrance to the subway do is encourage a would-be attacker to go to another entrance.

 What we *can* do, as programmers, it try to make our software less vulnerable to attack.
 Hundreds of guides to doing this have been written, but the best place